yuanz03/tp/docs/DeveloperGuide.md

 **Extensions**

 * 2a.
-The list is empty.
+The player list is empty.

   Use case ends.

 * 4a.
-The list is empty.
+The team list is empty.

   Use case ends.